Factored-NeuS: Reconstructing Surfaces, Illumination, and Materials of Possibly Glossy Objects: Method

 Our framework has three training stages to gradually decompose the shape, materials, and illumination.
 The input to our framework is a set of images.
-In the first stage, we reconstruct the surface from a (possibly glossy) appearance decomposing the color into diffuse and specular components.
-After that, we use the reconstructed radiance field to extract direct illumination visibility and indirect illumination in the second stage.
-Having them decomposed from the radiance field allows for the recovery of the direct illumination map and materials' bidirectional reflectance distribution function (BRDF), which we perform in the final stage.
+In the first stage, we reconstruct the surface from a (possibly glossy) appearance by jointly using volume rendering and surface rendering.
+After that, we use the reconstructed radiance field to extract direct illumination visibility and indirect illumination.
+In the final stage, we recover the direct illumination map and materials' bidirectional reflectance distribution function (BRDF), proposing to use a BRDF with a learnable specular albedo.